-On XT[2]+ servers there is one pair of SDTI connectors: XNet[2] Non-Relay connectors that can be used at 540 or 1485 Mbps.
+On XT[2] servers there are one pair of SDTI connectors: XNet[2] Non-Relay connectors that can be used at 540 or 1485 Mbps.

 The SDTI loop is closed only when the Multicam software is started.
 It is therefore recommended to use XHub when using Non-Relay connectors to avoid network interruptions.